joanvila/joanvila.github.io/_posts/2017-01-05-free-software-and-education.md

 As we can see, the first freedom gives the children the control of the programs and doesn't submit them to the willings of the owners of the program.

-The second freedom is good for curious kids.
+The second freedom is good for **curious kids**.
 The ones that are interested in technology and want to know how a program works.
 With this freedom, they will be able to study the source code and the teacher can help them to do so.
 Born programmers will be very grateful to be able to understand how the software works.

 We've been saying that there must be equality between children, so the third freedom provides this right.
 Sharing is a good thing and when it comes to software it shouldn't be different.